PrimeCarers/knowledgebase/_posts/2019-12-11-primecarers-dashboard-intro-visit-booking.md

 ---
 date: 2019-12-09
-title: How to book a visit
+title: How to book an introductory visit
 video_id: 63aKlilMO0o
-description: General
+description: Introductory visit booking
 categories:
   - dashboard-basics
 resources:
 type: Video
 set: getting-started
-set_order: 2
+set_order: 3
 ---

-## How to book a visit
+## How to book an introductory visit

-Booking visits is essential to making PrimeCarers work for you.
-By booking a visits you let the carer know what will be asked of them, when and where.
-It will also initiate the contract between you and the carer, Insurance and Payments.
+Booking introductory visits, at a time and date agreed with your carers, allows you to meet them and, together, find out whether the relationship will work for you, your family and the carer.
+To book an introductory visit:

 Hit the book visit button
- - Select your carer
+ - Go to Chat
+ - Enter your payment details, if you haven't already - Intro visits are free, however for carer safety we do require that you enter payment details before they visit you.
+No payment will be taken
- - Select the type of care you need
+ - Select your carer, and the time and date you both agree on for your introductory visit
  - Select the times and dates required
  - Review your order
  - Confirm and book you visit